twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-28-seeing-contemplative%zh.rst

 There are a lot of things, not helping our many problems and difficulties in life.
 If we get lost in them, even become harmful.
 The wholesome things and matters are medicines of the mind and it become educations and the unwholesome ones will become poisons and harm everyone.
 For living beings, especially humans, seeing and listening are very important parts of our lives.
 How to use them properly and wisely is very important?
 The gods in rūpaloka (fine-material realm) use only the eyes and ears.
 Nose, tongue and body sensations are not useful for them.

 Why is that?
 Because their minds are pure and they only need the eyes to see the Buddha and noble beings, and with ears listen to their Dhamma.
 These two factors of seeing contemplatives and listening Dhamma are prerequisites for practicing Dhamma, and enlightenment.
 There were a lot of stories in the suttas mentioned about monks and lay people who met contemplatives and listened to Dhamma and their lives were changed dramatically.
-For the Buddha, the unsurpassed hearing or noble listening was on Dhamma—Dhamma suṇantānuttariya.
+For the Buddha, the unsurpassed hearing or noble listening was on Dhamma—Dhamma savaṇānuttariyaṃ.

-(3) The unsurpassed gain—lābhānuttariya
+(3) The unsurpassed gain—lābhānuttariyaṃ

 This is a very wide subject to talk about.
 The Buddha mentioned some of them by common people, such as someone gains a son, a wife, wealth and various goods, etc. There are many kinds human beings want to get or attain.
 These things are depending on their desire and interest.
 Some of them are necessary to have and some are not.
 Some of the things are for pleasure and some are for knowledge.